nidza07/nidza07.github.io/QC-docs/general usage.md

 Just like in your inbox, opening any category will show you a list of topics.
 Reading or replying to messages here works exactly the same.
 The forum offers you a few more features, and they will be discussed here.

 #### Topic score
 Below the option to open the discussion on the web, you will see an item displaying the current topic score.
-This score increases whenever a community member votes the topic as useful, or decreases if the topic is voted as useless.
+This score increases whenever a community member votes the topic as useful or decreases if the topic is voted as useless.
 The options to vote are located below the topic score.

 ##### Voting on a post